Mitchell and White Genealogy

 EventDateDescription

-Marriage10 Jul 1823Joel Bowles witnessed the consent statement for the marriage of John W. White and Lucinda Bowles on 10 Jul 1823 in Amherst County, Virginia.5,1
+Marriage10 Jul 1823Joel Bowles witnessed the marriage of John W. White and Lucinda Bowles on 10 Jul 1823 in Amherst County, Virginia.5,1

 Other Information